-- 5.1 RSE will be delivered in a non-judgmental, factual way allowing scope for students to ask questions in a safe environment.
+- RSE will be delivered in a non-judgmental, factual way allowing scope for students to ask questions in a safe environment.
 Teachers will tailor the delivery of RSE to meet the specific needs of the students in that class, and to be responsive to their behaviour and development.
 Classes will explore different attitudes, values and social labels, and develop skills that will enable students to make informed decisions regarding sex and relationships as well as being able to differentiate between fact, opinion and belief and an understanding of the law on various topics.
-Students will be taught the anatomically correct names for body parts, but slang or everyday terms used in certain social circles will be discussed; this will surround discussion about what is and isn't acceptable language to use. - 5.2 RSE will be delivered through Personal Development lessons (3 per timetable cycle) and the Vision & Values 'Wyvern Wraparound' fortnightly session and will build on the foundation of RSE delivered in primary school.

-5.3 The RSE curriculum is ultimately overseen by Ruth Hampson, Assistant Headteacher (Personal Development) and the content, delivery, and assessment of RSE and Personal Development lessons is overseen by Lauren Mitchell, Curriculum Lead for Personal Development.
+Students will be taught the anatomically correct names for body parts, but slang or everyday terms used in certain social circles will be discussed; this will surround discussion about what is and isn't acceptable language to use. - 5.2 The RSE curriculum is ultimately overseen by Peter Seed, Head of School and the content, delivery, and assessment of RSE and Personal Development lessons is overseen by Clare O'Keeffe, Associate Assistant Headteacher (Personal Development).
 The teaching team comprises of staff from multiple subject backgrounds.